tsuru/bs/README.md

 to write a test file to check whether the filesystem is writable.
 If not set tsuru will only try to write to `/`.

+### HOSTCHECK_TIMEOUT

+`HOSTCHECK_TIMEOUT` is the timeout, in seconds, for each check done on the host.
+If the check takes more than the time specified in this environment variable, the check will be considered a failure.
+The default value is `0`, which means no timeout.

 ## Injected Environment Variables

 Tsuru will inject some environment variables when starting the bs container.